grow knowledge

 6-Stages-of-Growing-Garlic

-To ensure a successful garlic harvest, it's essential to understand the different stages of plant growth and accordingly provide the right care at each step.
 In this article, we'll take you through a comprehensive outline of the 6 stages of garlic growth, along with distinct signs of each growth stage.
 In the end, you’ll also learn how to tell if the garlic is ready to harvest with ease.

 Table of Contents